seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Appendices/AppendixI-AI-Powered-Semantic-Search.md

-# Appendix H — AI-Powered Search, Maintenance, and Evolutionary Growth
+# Appendix I — AI-Powered Search, Maintenance, and Evolutionary Growth

 > **Goal of this appendix:** Master the operational intelligence of your application.
 Learn how to implement semantic search, manage AI knowledge systems, and maintain your architecture as a "living garden" that scales alongside your users.